 - Once damage has been identified, it should be replaced or repaired.
 Don't wait for it to worsen.

-Damotech offers conformity inspection of pallet rack systems, performed by experienced engineers.
-Find out more about these services.
+Damotech offers compliance inspection of pallet rack systems performed by experienced engineers.
+Find out more about our pallet rack inspection services.